crowdtainer/dapp-contracts/UserStories.md

 There are 2 main actor types involved:

 - *Group Buying side*: a collective of people willing to coordinate in group buying.
+This group is referred as "participants".
 - *Selling side*: A company or person willing to sell a service or product.
+This group is referred as "shipping agent" or "service provider".

 The contract has the following possible states: